 - I’ve also found that the best press pots use a lot less plastic than their peers.
 Also their glass is better quality and protected from breakage.

 - And on a personal preferences note, I also have found thermal insulated french press pots to be far more appealing than their non-insulated and cheaper brethren.

 When I started using a french press I really only though they were all the same but in this short amount of time I’ve come to appreciate differences in style and function.

 As such I’ve sorted this page into more focused groups for easier browsing, categorization, and shopping.

-As this site develops this page will likely expand to cover more types of french press coffee makers but in the mean time see the following page for my short list of the best french press coffee makers for sale today.
+As this site develops this page will likely expand to cover more types of french press coffee makers but in the mean time see the following pages for my lists of top french press coffee makers for sale today.

 See the following pages to narrow down what you’re looking for.